 The Pragmatics SIG welcomes members who are interested in both research and practical teaching issues related to "how people do things with words."
 The group’s newsletter, Pragmatic Matters, is published electronically three times a year.
 Our Pragmatics Resources series offers practical and theoretical papers on language in use.
 If you do anything with language, you are using pragmatics.

 Language School owners have always played a significant role in JALT both at national & local levels.
-The SIG functions as a private online forum where owners can share ideas, experiences & solutions to the academic and commercial challenges they face which cannot be addressed through other SIGs such as: recruitment & training; taxes, accounting, banking and bookkeeping; marketing & advertising; and partnerships & trade between owners.
+The SIG offers web-based and in-person events as well as a forum to discuss and find solutions to issues unique to operating a language school and cannot be addressed through other SIGs, such as: recruitment & training; taxes, accounting, banking and bookkeeping; marketing & advertising; managing employees, and partnerships & trade between owners.

 The mission of the SD&D SIG is to provide a forum for teachers and academics to discuss, research, and implement oral interpretation, speech, debate, and drama in language education.
 The main activities are creation of newsletters, two journals, and sponsoring a Speech, Drama, and Debate conference.
 Future activities may be sponsoring and supporting local and regional speech, drama, and debate contests or festivals.